 The two major projects scheduled were completion of the district's community risk assessment (CRA) and standard of coverage (SOC) along with revision of the district's strategic plan.
-Unfortunately, a 50% turnover in administrative staffing significantly impacted integrated comprehensive planning work during the course of the year and as such, the CRA/SOC and strategic plan revision have been shifted to 2024.
-While these major projects were not completed, the administrative division had a number of other major accomplishments in 2023:
+Unfortunately, a 50% turnover in administrative staffing significantly impacted integrated comprehensive planning work during the course of the year and as such, the CRA/SOC and strategic plan revision have been shifted to 2025.
+While these major projects were not completed, the administrative division had a number of other major accomplishments in 2024:

-- 1. Hired a new Fire Chief - 2.
-Hired two new Division chiefs - 3.
-Facilitated completion of Station 53 construction - 4.
-Extended interlocal agreement for operating BLS ambulance for Whidbey Health - 5.
-Completed Labor negotiations with IAFF local 4299 - 6.
-Initiated purchase of replacement portable radios - 7.
-Successfully passed levy lid lift informational campaign - 8.
-Acquired a \$2.7 million dollar grant for LTGO debt services repayment
+- 1. Hired a new FTE Firefighter/EMT - 2.
+Facilitated completion of Station 53 construction - 3.
+Applied for BLS transport License to allow the interlocal agreement for operating BLS ambulance for Whidbey Health to continue - 4.
+Coordinated programing and implantation of replacement portable radios - 5.
+Acquired a \$2.7 million dollar grant for LTGO debt services repayment, and paid off the LTGO bond for the construction of Station 53.

 - Community Risk Assessment, Standard of Coverage and Community Risk Reduction Plan: The district has engaged in an ongoing process of community risk assessment with this data informing strategic planning and operational decisions.
 While this process will be ongoing, this project will integrate community risk assessment data into a common document supporting completion of a standard of coverage and community risk reduction plan.
 This project will address the district's strategic goals to identify and apply best practice to achieve continuous improvement of effectiveness, efficiency, and value as well as to reduce incident frequency and severity.
 In addition, this initiative addresses Commission on Fire Accreditation International (CFAI) accreditation criterion 2A documentation of area characteristics, 2B all-hazard risk assessment and response strategy, 2C current deployment and performance and 2D plan for maintaining and improving response capabilities (inclusive of all core competencies and performance indicators) (CFAI, 2021). - Revision of the District's Strategic Plan: The district will engage in a community based strategic planning process to revise the current (2016) strategic plan.
-This plan was scheduled for revision in 2021, but was deferred to 2023 due to workload and pandemic impacts.
+This plan was scheduled for revision in 2021, but was deferred to 2025 due to workload and pandemic impacts.
 This project will address the district's strategic goals to identify and apply best practice to achieve continuous improvement of effectiveness, efficiency, and value as well as to reduce incident frequency and severity.
 In addition, this initiative addresses CFAI accreditation criterion 3A strategic planning and 3B goals and objectives (inclusive of all core competencies and performance indicators) (CFAI, 2021).

-2024 Administrative Division Budget
+2025 Administrative Division Budget